theophilestourbe/recommander_system_project/README.md

 ### Conclusion

 Collaborative filtering was used to estimate how a user would like a movie, based on his previous ratings, the features of each movie and the ratings of all the other users in the dataset.
-The learnt matrix `W` corresponds to how much a movie feature is important for the user to like the movie, and the bias `b` can be seen as the 'a priori' for a user when seeing a movie in general.
+The learnt matrix `W` corresponds to how much a movie feature is important for the user to like the movie, and the bias `b` can be seen as the 'a priori' for a user when rating a movie in general.